Aberfoyle, Stirling: Tourism

 Visitors were first attracted to Aberfoyle and the surrounding area after the publication of The Lady of the Lake by Sir Walter Scott in 1810.
 The poem described the beauty of Loch Katrine.
 Aberfoyle describes itself as The Gateway to the Trossachs, and is well situated for visitors to access attractions such as Loch Lomond and Inchmahome Priory at the Lake of Menteith.
-A tourist information office run by VisitScotland sits in the centre of town, offering free information, selling souvenirs and acting as a booking office for many of the local B&B's and hotels.
 Aberfoyle Golf Club was built in 1860 and is located just south of town near the Rob Roy restaurant.
 Aberfoyle is also part of the Loch Lomond and The Trossachs National Park.

 Aberfoyle is also home to the largest Go Ape adventure course in the UK, featuring the longest death slide, or 'zip-line', in the UK.

 Historical figures

-Aberfoyle has connections to many historical figures such as Rob Roy and Mary, Queen of Scots.
+Aberfoyle has connections to many historical figures such as Áedán mac Gabráin, Rob Roy and Mary, Queen of Scots.
+A Life of the Irish saint Berach of Cluain Chairpthe has the saint travel to Eperpuill (Aberfoyle) to seek Áedán mac Gabráin's adjudication in a land dispute.
 Robert Roy MacGregor was born at the head of nearby Loch Katrine, and his well-known cattle stealing exploits took him all around the area surrounding Aberfoyle.
 It is recorded, for example, that in 1691, the MacGregors raided every barn in the village of Kippen and stole all the villagers' livestock.
 There currently stands a tree in the village that MacGregor was reputed to have climbed and hid in to escape the clutches of the law.
 Also, Mary, Queen of Scots, visited nearby Inchmahome Priory often as a child, and during her short reign.
 She also used the priory during her short reign, particularly in 1547, where she felt safe from the English Army.

 However, the most local historical figure is the Reverend Robert Kirk, born in 1644.
 It was the Rev. Kirk who provided the first translation into Scottish Gaelic of the Metrical Psalms and then the whole Christian Bible, however, he is better remembered for the publication of his book "The Secret Commonwealth of Elves, Fauns, and Fairies" in 1691.
 Kirk had long been researching fairies, and the book collected several personal accounts and stories of folk who claimed to have encountered them.
-It was after this, while Kirk was minister of Aberfoyle parish, that he died in unusual circumstances.